 Disclaimer: This post may contain affiliate links, meaning we get a small commission if you make a purchase through our links, at no cost to you.
 For more information, please visit our Disclaimer Page.

 Random-access memory, often abbreviated as just RAM, is an important part of your computer’s hardware.
 Suppose you are at all familiar with computers.
-Here, you might have read that some programs or games require specific amounts of RAM in order to function on minimal settings, with recommendations for even more RAM should you wish to run things on the highest settings possible.
+Here, you might have read that some programs or games require specific amounts of RAM to function on minimal settings, with recommendations for even more RAM should you wish to run things on the highest settings possible.

 However, there’s another version of RAM called VRAM, and it is the video random-access memory that your device has available.